edgio-docs/edgio-docs/guides/connectors.md

   /default-app
     /all              # resources to be added to both JavaScript and TypeScript projects xdn.config.js   # a default xdn.config.js file
-    /js               # resources to be added to projects that do not use projects routes.js       # a JavaScript implementation of the default routes file /ts               # resouces to be added to projects that use TypeScript routes.ts       # a TypeScript implementation of the default routes file
+    /js               # resources to be added to projects that do not use TypeScript routes.js       # a JavaScript implementation of the default routes file /ts               # resouces to be added to projects that use TypeScript routes.ts       # a TypeScript implementation of the default routes file
 ```

 Additional files can be added beyond the ones listed above.
-They will be copied to the root directory of the user's application.
+They will be copied into the root directory of the user's application.

 ## dev.js

-Called the user runs `xdn dev`.
-It should start the user's application in development mode.
+Called when the user runs `xdn dev`.
+This entry point is responsible for starting the user's application in development mode.
 The `@xdn/core` library provides a `createDevServer` function to help with this.

 _Optional, if not provided, xdn dev will simply start the XDN in local development mode, but will not start a framework application server._